 2009-12-03 This is at the campsite we stayed for the night.
 As uneventful as this picture looks, I was thrilled by all the telephone poles being made of steel!
 Also, we passed a bank of solar panels which probably powers these lines.
 I am still under impressed by the solar adoption in Australia, even in Alice Springs it seems like solar water heaters are on maybe one out of three buildings, and photovoltaic cells are one in ten.

-2009-12-03 There was two Dutch sisters who wanted to have a silent disco - everyone listens to their iPod and dances to whatever they are listening to.
+2009-12-03 There were two Dutch sisters who wanted to have a silent disco - everyone listens to their iPod and dances to whatever they are listening to.
 While the sisters danced next foundation over, the Koreans and Taiwan couple started doing organized dances, with arm movements and everything.
 Jay in the middle here was superb at it.
 I now want to go to a Korean disco, it must be awesome to see.

 Day three took us for a hike through King's Canyon.
 I really enjoyed this hike, as the terrain was the hardest we saw (still very reasonable), and the scenes changed.